is a 1999 novel by author Michael Crichton

 - Parrot Exposition: While Robert Doniger is having his one-on-one rants with ITC's vice president Diane Kramer, Diane often repeats small snippets of Doniger's speech back to him.
 Diane does this because she knows Doniger is really only talking to himself, and Doniger hearing his own words helps him to sort out his thoughts whenever he and his company are facing problems.

 - Reality Is Unrealistic: A problem that ITC encounters when it tries to market the time travel technology.
 Who wants to witness the Gettysburg Address when all you're getting is watching an ugly man with an incredibly high-pitched voice speak quickly to a group of morose people in the rain?
-Who wants to see George Washington seasick and huddling with his men from a stormy, cold night during the famous crossing?
+Who wants to see George Washington seasick and huddling with his men from a stormy, cold night during the famous crossing of the Delaware River?

 - Relocating the Explosion: In a bad way, the grenade, which kicks off the entire plot.